slp22/eda-project/README.md

 Major examples of applicable tools not covered in the course:
 Processing tools could include Google Cloud or Amazon Web Services for cloud computing resources Visualization tools could include more advanced python libraries such as Bokeh and Plotly or resources outside of python such as Tableau
-Communication:
+#### Communication:
 Students will deliver a 5-minute slide presentation at the end of the course.
 These should be given in a compelling, clear manner and include effective visuals for communicating your objectives and findings.
 Use this as a guide for putting together your slides.
 You will also submit a ~1-page written description summarizing your work: it should begin with a ~100-word abstract to be followed by a breakdown of your project along with the 5 major components.
-For guidance on writing an effective abstract check out this resource (Links to an external site.).
+For guidance on writing an effective abstract check out this [resource](https://writing.wisc.edu/handbook/assignments/writing-an-abstract-for-your-research-paper/).
-#### Deliverables:
+### Deliverables:
 Please submit all project deliverables through Canvas.
 For exact deliverable dates, refer to the main schedule.
 For exact deliverable details, refer to the Metis Fundamentals project deliverable templates: